pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 # Publish/Subscribe API for Go SDK

-PubNub delivers messages in under 30 ms to one or many subscribers.

-For conceptual guidance, see Connection Management and Publish Messages.
+Low-latency publish and subscribe messaging.
+See Connection Management and Publish Messages for higher-level concepts.

 ## Publish

 Sends a message to all subscribers of a channel.
-Messages are replicated globally.
+Messages are replicated globally and delivered to all subscribed clients.

-- Prerequisites and limitations
+Key points:
 - Initialize PubNub with publishKey.
-  - You can publish without being subscribed.
-  - You cannot publish to multiple channels simultaneously.
+You don’t need to subscribe to publish.
+You can’t publish to multiple channels simultaneously.
-- Security
-  - Enable TLS/SSL by setting ssl=true at initialization.
-Optional message encryption available.
-- Message data
+- TLS/SSL: set ssl to true during initialization.
+Encryption is available via CryptoModule.
-  - Any JSON-serializable data (objects, arrays, integers, strings, UTF‑8 strings).
+- Message payload: any JSON-serializable data (objects, arrays, numbers, strings).
+Use UTF‑8 strings.
+Avoid special classes/functions.
-  - Don’t JSON serialize message or meta yourself; SDK handles it.
+- Don’t JSON serialize: Pass message and meta as objects; PubNub serializes automatically.
-- Size
-  - Max message size: 32 KiB (includes escapes and channel).
-Aim under ~1,800 bytes.
+- Size limit: 32 KiB (including escapes and channel name).
+Target < ~1,800 bytes for best performance.
+Errors: Message Too Large.
-- Publish rate
-  - Publish as fast as bandwidth allows; soft throughput limits apply.
-In-memory queue holds 100 messages; excess may drop.
+- Throughput: Publish as fast as bandwidth allows, but subscribers have a soft limit.
+In-memory queue is 100 messages; older may drop if consumers lag.
-- Custom message type
-  - Optional CustomMessageType to label messages (for example, text, action, poll).
+- CustomMessageType: Optional business label like text, action, poll.
-- Best practices
+- Best practices:
+  - Publish serially (not concurrently).
-  - Publish serially, verify success ([1,"Sent","<timetoken>"]) before next publish.
+  - Verify success response before next publish.
-  - On failure ([0,"...",<timetoken>]), retry.
+  - On failure, retry.
-  - Keep in-memory queue < 100.
+  - Keep in-memory queue < 100 messages.
-  - Throttle bursts (for example, ≤5 msgs/sec) as needed.
+  - Throttle bursts as needed (e.g., ≤ 5 msgs/s).

 ### Method(s)